Thelymitra paludosa: Taxonomy and naming

 Thelymitra paludosa was first formally described in 2013 by Jeff Jeanes and the description was published in Muelleria from a specimen collected near Esperance.
 The specific epithet (paludosa) is a Latin word meaning "swampy" or "marshy", referring to the habitat preference of this species.

 Distribution and habitat

-The plain sun orchid grows in high rainfall forests and around the edges of winter-wet swamps between Bunbury and Esperance.
+Plain sun orchid grows in high rainfall forests and around the edges of winter-wet swamps between Bunbury and Esperance.